 The Freedom To Work Act excludes from the definition of “covenants not to compete” the following:

 agreements entered into in connection with the acquisition or disposition of an ownership interest in a business;

 agreements “requiring advance notice of termination of employment, during which notice period the employee remains employed by the employer and receives compensation” (i.e., “garden-leave clauses”);and agreements that “the employee agrees not to reapply for employment to the same employer after termination” (ie., “no-reapplication clauses”).

-The Freedom To Work Act would also codify rules set forth in Illinois case law regarding non-compete and non-solicitation provisions.
-Specifically, the Act would codify the rule set in Reliable Fire Equipment Co. v.
+The Freedom To Work Act also codifies rules set forth in Illinois case law regarding non-compete and non-solicitation provisions.
+Specifically, the Act codiies the rule set in Reliable Fire Equipment Co. v.
 Arredondo (965 N.E.2d 393 (Ill.
 2011)) that the “legitimate business interest of the employer” is a totality-of-circumstances test that should evaluate factors such as scope of restrictions and “the employee’s exposure to the employer’s customer relationships.”

-In addition, the Act would allow courts to reform non-compete and non-solicitation agreements, rather than hold them unenforceable.
+In addition, the Act allows courts to reform non-compete and non-solicitation agreements, rather than hold them unenforceable.

 Employers with employees in Illinois should review their agreements with existing employees as well as update their business agreements before the end of the year to insure compliance with the Freedom To Work Act.
 While existing non-compete and non-solicitation agreements would not be impacted by this legislation, as the bill does not apply retroactively, employers may take this as an opportunity to update existing agreements before the effective date of the Act.
 Additionally, employers may want to become familiar with the changes that will impact the enforceability of these agreements after January 1, 2022.